metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/json/_index.md

 # The *JSON* sequence file format

 To facilitate the exchange of data between different systems, and allow an easy parsing of the data with all the programming languages, {{% obitools %}} propose to export the sequence data in the *JSON* format.
-JSON output is demanded by adding the `--json-output` option to the command line.
+JSON output is requested by adding the `--json-output` option to the command line.

 For the following two sequences examples: